UniversalDependencies/UD_Basque-BDT/README.txt

 Aranzabe M., Atutxa A., Bengoetxea K., Díaz de Ilarraza A., Goenaga I., Gojenola K., Uria L. 2015 Automatic Conversion of the Basque Dependency Treebank to Universal Dependencies.
 14th International Workshop on Treebanks and Linguistic Theories, TLT 2015, Warsaw , Poland, December 11-12.

 # Changelog

+* 2018-04-15 v2.2
+  * Repository renamed from UD_Basque to UD_Basque-BDT.
 * 2016-12-01 v2.0
   * We adapt the v1.2 treebank to v2.0 treebank guidelines
 * 2015-11-15 v1.2
   * The size increased since v1.1 after adding a new set of sentences from BDT which include previously non-treated phenomena like multiwords, entities and complex post-positions
   * Some errors in POS have been fixed (related to some SCONJ that were in fact Verbs)